-Clearly, prescription medicines especially, but also over the counter varities, can be harmful in large doses or when ingested or used by someone other than the intended recipient.
+Clearly, prescription medicines especially, but also over the counter varieties, can be harmful in large doses or when ingested or used by someone other than the intended recipient.

 Be mindful of where you place items so small children and pets cannot accidentally ingest them.
 Examples of places that might work include up high in a cabinet or using a child safety latch if in a lower cabinet.

 In addition, abuse of prescription and other medications is unfortunately on the rise.
 If this is a concern in your household you may want to go even further and put any medications which could be abused in a locked container.

 Please note that this week's challenge is focusing on your main first aid kit that you keep in your home.
 However, smaller satellite kits may be appropriate in other places around you.

 For example, when we organize our purses, or our cars or other vehicles, these are other prime locations to place a small first aid kit.
 You can wait until those weeks to work on these smaller kits, or go ahead and add them now.

 The final step in the First Aid & Medicine Organizer Center Challenge is to actually put your medications, pills and first aid supplies into their newly designated spot, so you can find them when you need them.